 In a nutshell, they’re typically not balanced.
 And by that I mean that they don’t give their dogs what they need nutritionally, to survive, let alone thrive.

-So, if a homemade diet doesn’t even meet those standards, and nutritional analysis of 391 diets available from a variety of sources don’t for example, then the meal might be homemade, but it’s likely to be deficient.
+If a homemade diet doesn’t even meet those standards, and nutritional analysis of 391 diets available from a variety of sources don’t for example, then the meal might be homemade, but it’s likely to be deficient.

 Added to recommended quantities of fresh protein, this mix gives the dog the essentials, as well as extra vitamins and minerals from all-natural, highly bio-available, dietary sources, to help maintain good joint, gut and immune system health.